manugarciaquismondo/MeCoGUI/README.md

 ![Save simulation results](https://github.com/manugarciaquismondo/MeCoGUI/blob/master/images/mecogui_save_results.png)

-The button _Translate results_ will enable processing of simulation files in future releases.
+The button _Translate results_ will enable processing of simulation result files in future releases.
 It is currently in alpha version.